 How Long Condensing Furnaces Last

-The life span of a condensing furnace will depend on the brand, model and other factors.
-In most cases, a condensing furnace will last between 10-20 years with sufficient maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, it may struggle with performance and ultimately fail earlier than anticipated.
+The life span of a condensing furnace depends on the brand, model and other factors.
+Usually, a condensing furnace is likely to last between 10-20 years with sufficient maintenance and regular service.
+If you put off scheduled maintenance, it may have a significantly shorter life span.

-A variable-speed furnace doesn’t stay on all the time.
-In fact, it runs at different speeds according to the temperature in your [[location]] home and the amount of energy it needs to keep that temperature.
+A variable-speed furnace doesn’t run all the time.
+Rather, it runs at different speeds according to the temperature in your Greensburg home as well as the amount of energy it needs to maintain that temperature.

-When too much energy is necessary to maintain your desired temperature level, the furnace will shift up to a higher speed to manage that demand.
-When this happens, you can expect more efficient heating and cooling in your home while also offering quieter operation.
+When sufficient energy is necessary to maintain your set temperature level, the furnace will switch to a higher speed to handle the demand.
+Precise fan speeds offer more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces